 If information is not readily available, use your common sense, but be aware of the real danger posed by bushfires.
 Several kilometres of the Track and some campsites have been damaged or destroyed by bushfires.
 Please do not light fires other than in the fireplaces provided, and resist lighting fires in summer.
 In particular, never light fires at or near the tent sites.

 A number of campsites on the Track are designated "no fire" sites.
 These are Yourdamung and Blackwood campsites in the northern half of the Track and all campsites to the south and east of the Shannon River in the southern half, ie Mt Chance campsite to Albany.
 These are permanent no fire campsites and fuel stoves must be taken.

 To help preserve the environment and due to the increasing lack of firewood, use of fuel stoves for cooking is encouraged at all campsites.
 However, if you do choose to light a wood fire, use the fire ring provided at the campsite.
-Use only dead wood already on the ground (watch for snakes) and keep the fire small - remember the old Aboriginal saying: "White man make big fire, sit far away - black man make small fire, sit close".
+Use only dead wood already on the ground (watch for snakes) and keep the fire small - remember the old Aboriginal saying: The white person makes a big fire and has to sit far away - the black person makes a small fire and sits close.

 - Q: How can I minimise my impact on the environment?

 Walkers are asked to adhere to the Leave No Trace principles and the Code of Campsite when using the Bibbulmun Track.

 Remember to leave the Track and its facilities in better condition than you found them.
 That way you and others will benefit from what the Track has to offer.